KPersaud11-BC/Pewlett-Hackard-Analysis/README.md

 ## Results

+### Deliverable 1: The Number of Retiring Employees by Title
 Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

+### Deliverable 2: The Employees Eligible for the Mentorship Program

 ## Summary